GPT-Pedagogy/GPT-Pedagogy/readme.md

 multiple choice and short answer type questions.
 Finally, the [Teacher](model/Teacher.py) object is the main governor of the models.
 It contains both of the previous models and has the added ability to generate new questions based off of core topics.
-By utilizing the conjunction of these three components, we are able to give *Mathesis* the ability to fulfil all of the functional requirements of this project.
+By utilizing the conjunction of these three components, we are able to give *Mathesis* the ability to fulfil all the functional requirements of this project.

 ## Diagrams